 Canadian Liver Foundation – Founded in 1969 by a group of doctors and business leaders concerned about the increasing incidence of liver disease, the Canadian Liver Foundation (CLF) was the first organization in the world devoted to providing support for research and education into the causes, diagnoses, prevention and treatment of all liver disease.

-Learn more the Canadian Liver Foundation »
+Learn more about the Canadian Liver Foundation »

 Canadian Lung Association – The Canadian Lung Association works at the national, provincial and community levels to improve and promote lung health.
 It funds world-class medical research in Canada to find treatments- and ultimately a cure- for lung diseases.